metabiswadeep/cpdb-backend-cups/README.md

 # CUPS

 This repository hosts the code for the CUPS **C**ommon **P**rint **D**ialog **B**ackend.
-This backend manages and provides information about CUPS and IPP printing destinations to the frontend.
+This backend manages and provides information about CUPS and IPP printing destinations to the printing dialog.

 ## Background

-The [Common Printing Dialog](https://wiki.ubuntu.com/CommonPrintingDialog) project aims to provide a uniform, GUI toolkit indepedent printing experience on Linux Desktop Environments.
+The [Common Printing Dialog](https://wiki.ubuntu.com/CommonPrintingDialog) project aims to provide a uniform, GUI toolkit independent printing experience on Linux Desktop Environments.

 ## Dependencies